WebOfTrustInfo/satyrn/contributing.md

 The key functionality of this file is to create new Windows and register the appropriate listeners for these windows.

+All application windows are created using the createNewWindow() function.
+This generates a new BrowserWindow and loads the app.html which contains scripts for app.js and state.js enabling all satyrn functionality to work in all the windows.

+A BrowserWindow has a number of listeners attached to them:
+* *Reload* - Each BrowserWindow stores the state of it's last loaded page in window.reloadContent.
+On a reload event, this reload content is used to repopulate the page.
+* *New Window* - A window.webcontents.on('new-window) event is fired every time a user creates a new window.
+New windows can be categorised as:
+  * Same window.
+This occurs when target="_satyrn" is used in a href link.
+The application then overwrites the reloadContent of the current window and opens that page.
+This is expected to be a markdown file.
+  * New Window.
+Defined with target="satyrn" Again opens a satyrn application, a markdown, but in a new window.
+  * Menu Pages.
+These are under the help menu.
+Here each menu item needs to open a new window once, if the specific page is already open in a window then the page should just be focussed.

 ## Testing